Make People Care: 11 Principles

 Impactful visual communication is easily accessible to the audience.
 If people can’t access it, it doesn’t matter.

-Each detail communicates something.
-Consider the thickness of your outline, the hues you choose, and the line spacing of your headline.
-Choose all your details in a way that emphasizes your message.
+Each detail communicates: the thickness of your outline, the hues, and the line spacing of your headline.
+Choose all your details in a way that supports and emphasizes your message.

 6. Maximum impact, minimum waste